 It’s hard to plan family trips but I really wanted my siblings to go with me to Chicago, not just for their support, but because it would be their first time flying to a different city.
+Michelle couldn’t come but that was fine because I wanted some time alone with my siblings.
 Perhaps we walked around being tourist for too long and that wasn’t a smart move, but it was fun checking out the Willis Tower, the Chicago Marathon Expo, the local pizza and hotdog venues, the Jordan store, the bridges, Wrigley Field, and the bean at Gateway Park.
 They are older now and they can (more or less) take care of themselves, but I still worried when they went out alone!

 Chicago International 5K

 Maria and Bryan ran the Chicago International 5K and that was an exciting prelude to the marathon.
 It was a chilly morning and Bryan was a bit nervous about this race.
 He wasn’t sure how fast he would run, considering he barely trained for the race, but had a good race plan in mind.
 He didn’t go out too fast and even though he was smiling at mile 2, he was suffering.

 Maria and Bryan at the Chicago International 5K.